We choose to go to the Moon: Rhetoric

 When addressing the crowd at Rice University, he equated the desire to explore space with the pioneering spirit that had dominated American folklore since the nation's foundation.
 This allowed Kennedy to reference back to his inaugural address, when he declared to the world "Together let us explore the stars".
-When he met with Nikita Khrushchev, General Secretary of the Communist Party of the Soviet Union and Premier of the Soviet Union in June 1961, Kennedy proposed making the Moon landing a joint project, but Khrushchev did not take up the offer.
+When he met with Nikita Khrushchev, General Secretary of the Communist Party of the Soviet Union and Premier of the Soviet Union, in June 1961, Kennedy proposed making the Moon landing a joint project, but Khrushchev did not take up the offer.

 There was rhetorical opposition in the speech to extending the militarization of space.
-Kennedy verbally condensed human history to fifty years, in which "only last week did we develop penicillin and television and nuclear power, and now if America's new spacecraft succeeds in reaching Venus (Mariner 2), we will have literally reached the stars before midnight tonight. " With this extended metaphor, Kennedy sought to imbue a sense of urgency and change in his audience.
+Kennedy verbally condensed human history to fifty years, in which "only last week did we develop penicillin and television and nuclear power, and now if America's new spacecraft succeeds in reaching Venus (Mariner 2), we will have literally reached the stars before midnight tonight."
+With this extended metaphor, Kennedy sought to imbue a sense of urgency and change in his audience.
 Most prominently, the phrase "We choose to go to the Moon" in the Rice speech was repeated three times consecutively, followed by an explanation that climaxes in his declaration that the challenge of space is "one that we are willing to accept, one we are unwilling to postpone, and one which we intend to win."

 Considering the line before he rhetorically asked the audience why they choose to compete in tasks that challenge them, Kennedy highlighted here the nature of the decision to go to space as being a choice, an option that the American people have elected to pursue.
 Rather than claim it as essential, he emphasized the benefits such an endeavor could provide – uniting the nation and the competitive aspect of it.
 As Kennedy told Congress earlier, "whatever mankind must undertake, free men must fully share."
 These words emphasized the freedom enjoyed by Americans to choose their destiny rather than have it chosen for them.
 Combined with Kennedy's overall usage of rhetorical devices in the Rice University speech, they were particularly apt as a declaration that began the American space race.

 Kennedy depicted a romantic notion of space exploration in the Rice University speech in which all citizens of the United States, and even the world, could participate, vastly increasing the number of citizens interested in space exploration.
 He began by talking about space as the new frontier for all of mankind, instilling the dream within the audience.
 He then condensed human history to show that within a very brief period of time space travel will be possible, informing the audience that their dream is achievable.
-Lastly, he uses the first-personal plural "we" to represent all the people of the world that would allegedly explore space together, but also involves the crowd.
+He used the first-personal plural "we" to represent all the people of the world that would allegedly explore space together, but also involves the crowd.